TTUSDC/cpceed-webapp/.github/CONTRIBUTING.md

 Once you've started making changes, you'll need to make sure the app still runs properly.
 To use the testing server, do the following:

-1. Run `npm dev` from the project directory.
+1. Run `npm run dev` from the project directory.
 2. Enter `127.0.0.1:8080` into the URL bar of your browser to see the app.

 You should also run the unit tests to ensure the code is still functioning properly.